Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You use Git for source control.

-You delete a file, commit the changes, and continue to work.

-You need to recover the deleted file.
+<mark>You delete a file, commit the changes, and continue to work.
+You need to recover the deleted file.</mark>

 Which three commands should you run in sequence?
 To answer, move the appropriate commands from the list of commands to the answer area and arrange them in the correct order.